GauravKarakoti/ChainClash/README.md

 # ChainClash
 > Real-time, on-chain bidding battles.
 Fastest finger wins.

+**Linera Build-a-thon Wave 3 Submission** **Category:** Games

 ## Project Description
 ChainClash is a hyper-casual dApp built on the **Linera protocol** that showcases the power of real-time, low-latency blockchain interactions.
-It allows users to engage in fast-paced, short-duration auctions where bids are settled with sub-second finality, providing a seamless and exciting Web3 experience.
-This project is built and tested for compatibility with **Linera's Testnet Conway**.
+Submitted under the **Games** category for the Linera Build-a-thon, it allows users to engage in fast-paced, short-duration auctions where bids are settled with sub-second finality.

+This project is fully deployed and tested for compatibility with **Linera's Testnet Conway**, meeting the Wave 3 objective of live testnet deployment using client-side integration.

 ## Features
 - **Instant Bidding:** Place bids and see updates in real-time thanks to Linera's sub-second block finality.
 - **Microchain Architecture:** Utilizes user-owned microchains for funds and temporary chains for individual auctions.
-- **Seamless Wallet Onboarding:** Easy connection using Dynamic wallet integration (supports MetaMask, Phantom, etc.).
+- **Seamless Wallet Onboarding:** Easy connection using **Dynamic wallet integration** (supports MetaMask, Phantom, etc.), aligning with the Wave 3 focus on web client library usage.
 - **Real-time UI:** The frontend updates instantly using GraphQL subscriptions to the Linera client.

 ## Technology Stack